sh19910711/ms-server/API.md

 acceptable forms are: `Range: bytes=<start>-<end>` and `Range: bytes=<start>-`.

 **Notes:**
-This endpoint is for BaseOS.
+This endpoint is for DeviceOS.

 **Request:**
 Parameters are speicified in query string or JSON.